 Fill in all the necessary fields such as the series name, the recipients (website), and the maximum number of campaigns per day.
 Define how you want your web push to look like by providing a title, description, an image, and a link.
 After that, click “Start” to run the autoresponder.

-Don’t hesitate to reinforce your marketing toolkit with SendPulse web push notifications for free.
+Don’t hesitate to reinforce your marketing toolkit with SendPulse web push notifications.
 Being fast and noticeable, they will help you bring users back to your website, increase engagement, and boost sales.